 Instead, pack comfortable, stylish shoes that can complement your vacation looks and provide comfort for all the walking you’ll be doing.

-🎯 A pair of versatile sneakers or chic flat leather sandals will do the trick.
+🎯 A pair of versatile sneakers or chic flat leather sandals with a proper sole will do the trick.
 Not only will your feet thank you, but you’ll also have more space in your luggage for awesome souvenirs.

 Here’s an example of some of my favorite European outfits!
 They were perfect for some chic explorations but also to go out to dinner!
 All with comfortable shoes 👟